Calls to declare racism a public health crisis grow louder amid pandemic, police brutality

 Racism contributes to shorter life expectancy, poorer overall health

-In May 2019, Milwaukee, Wis. became the first U.S. city to declare racism a public health crisis and was a fitting trailblazer: It’s considered the most segregated city in the United States and among the worst places for Black residents because of disparities in income, housing and incarceration rates.
+In May 2019, Milwaukee became the first U.S. city to declare racism a public health crisis and was a fitting trailblazer: It’s considered the most segregated city in the United States and among the worst places for Black residents because of disparities in income, housing and incarceration rates.
 In 2018, Milwaukee also had among the highest mortality rates for Black residents in the United States and the highest-in-the-nation infant mortality rate for Black babies.

 Mary T. Bassett, a physician and the director of the FXB Center for Health and Human Rights at Harvard University, said racism in policies such as housing redlining and job discrimination is a key factor in producing unequal outcomes by race.